raylutz/daffodil/README.md

 when the data is uniform within columns or the entire array.
 Pydf does not offer array operations like C = A + B, where A and B are both large arrays with the same shape producing array C, which is the sum of each cell in the same grid location.
 This type of functionality is already available in NumPy, and so if that functionality is needed, then NumPy can fill that role.

-Pandas can be more performant than Daffodil if manipulated by columns at least ~30x, otherwise Pydf will probably be faster due to the overhead of reading a table from a data array into Pandas.
+Also, it is not a replacement for performing matrix manipulation which is already available in NumPy.

 Appending rows in Pandas is slow because Pandas DataFrames are designed to be column-oriented, meaning that operations involving columns are more efficient than operations involving rows.
 Each column is stored as a separate NumPy array, and appending a row involves creating a new array for each column with the added row.
 This process can lead to significant overhead, especially when dealing with large DataFrames.

+Pandas can be more performant than Daffodil the code includes column-oriented manipulations at least ~30x, otherwise Pydf will probably be faster due to the overhead of reading a table from a data array into Pandas.
+In other words, if you have an array with all numbers and you need to do just a few column-based operations (fewer than 30) then it will be faster to just do them in Daffodil using a row-oriented apply or reduce operation, rather than exporting the array to Pandas, performing the calcs and the transferring it back in.

 Pydf can work well with Pandas and NumPy when number crunching and array-based operations are needed.
-Use Pydf to build the array incrementally using row-based operations, then read the data by NumPy or Pandas if the data is uniform enough.
-Using NumPy for data crunching is preferred because getting the data into NumPy is much faster, and NumPy is also a bit smaller and faster than Pandas.
-But there are also many other options when the data can meet their tight constraints.
+Use Pydf to build the array incrementally using row-based operations, then export the data to NumPy or Pandas.
+Using NumPy is recommended if the data is uniform enough because it is faster and has a smaller memory footprint than Pandas.

-Pydf is pure python and can be run with no (or few) other packages installed.
+Daffodil is pure python and can be run with no (or few) other packages installed.
 If Pandas is not used, start up time is improved dramatically.
 This can be very important in cloud-based parallel processing where every millsecond is billed or in embedded systems that want to utilize tables but can't suffer the overhead.
 If conversions to or from Pandas is not required, then that package is not needed.